Selling a Condemned House in Texas: Rules and Options

 Cons:

-• Can cost tens or hundreds of thousands of dollars, which can be prohibitively expensive.
+• Major structural or utility work can cost tens or hundreds of thousands of dollars.

 2. Appeal the Order